Duniry Foundation (Egan Family Charitable Foundation)

 How to Apply

-All grants are awarded through trustee discretion to organizations with which the foundation has pre-existing relationships.
+All grants are awarded through trustee discretion to organisations with which the foundation has pre-existing relationships.
 The trustees identify beneficiaries based on their personal knowledge, connections, and philanthropic interests rather than through a competitive application process.

 Decision Timeline